-What can affect business energy prices?
+What can affect business energy bills?

 Using a broker to switch your energy may mean paying up to 40% more than you should be.
 Brokers take the base fee from the supplier and add a margin, often without telling you how much.
 The result is every time you switch on a light or turn on a till, anywhere between 10% – 40% of the bill you pay, goes directly into the brokers’ pockets.

 The easiest way to avoid this is to use troocost.com.
 We do not add anything to the tariff we get from the supplier.
 Instead, we are paid a flat, fully disclosed fee from the supplier for the new supply contract.
 Little wonder that we always beat broker prices.